Zero-dimensional extensions of amenable group actions

 Let $I=[0,1]$.
 Any continuous function $f:X \to [0,1]$ induces a partition $\mathcal{A}_f$ of $X \times I$ into two sets: $\set{(x,t):0 \leq t <f(x)}$ and $\set{(x,t):f(x)\leq t <1}$ (i.e. the sets of points below and above the graph of $f$).
 For a family $\CF$ of continuous functions we denote by $\CAF$ the partition $\bigvee_{f \in \CF}\CA_f$.
 Two useful observations are that $\CA_{\CF \cup \CG}=\CA_\CF \vee \CA_\CG$ and that $\CF \subset \CG$ implies $\CA_\CF \prec \CA_\CG$.

 For every $j$ let $\CF_j$ be a family of continuous functions from $X$ into $I$ and let $\CA_j$ be the partition of $X \times I$ generated by $\CF_j$.
-By adding the appropriate functions to the relevant families, we can assume that $\bigvee_{g \in F_{j-1}}g^{-1}\CA_{j-1} \prec \CA_j$ (this condition, similarly to the proof of Theorem 3.1 in \cite{DH2}, ensures that any symbol in a sufficiently far row of the array system determines the symbols in preceding rows of the same column, even after the coding is applied).
+By adding the appropriate functions to the relevant families, we can assume that $\bigvee_{g \in F_{j-1}}g^{-1}\CA_{j-1} \prec \CA_j$ (this condition, similarly to the proof of Theorem 3.1 in \cite{DH2}, ensures that if we treat the elements of these partitions as symbols in consecutive alphabets, then any symbol in a sufficiently far row of the array system determines the symbols in preceding rows of the same column, even if the preceding rows have been modified by a continuous transformation).
 Let $\zeta_j$ be the diameter of the largest set of $\CA_j$.
 We will assume that $2\zeta_{j+1}<\zeta_j$.